IBM/merlin-docs/docs/guides/platform/Install_MERLIN_Online.md

 - Enter the following values:
 ```
         * Set the Namespace to be the project (namespace) in which to install the Operator, such as **merlin**.
-        * Set Update Channel to v1.0.
+        * Set Update Channel to v2.0.
         * Set Approval Strategy to Automatic.
 ```
 - Click Install and wait for the Merlin operator to install.
 - Verify that the Merlin operator is successfully installed.
 - Navigate to Operators > Installed Operators, and select the project from the Projects dropdown.
 IBM i Modernization Engine for Lifecycle Integration and its dependant operator in the project are listed with a status of Succeeded.
+- Navigate to Workloads > Pods, and select project `ibm-common-services` from the Projects dropdown. make sure the pods listed below are listed with a status of `Running`.
+  - ibm-common-service-webhook
+  - ibm-namespace-scope-operator
+  - operand-deployment-lifecycle-manager
+  - secretshare

 ### Option 2: Install the operator with the OpenShift CLI